 After Anthony died, Plato, Allen, Jack, Charles, Solomon, and Anthony, Jr. were listed on a land sale record where they were selling $210 of land to a Henry Merritt of Greenwich.

-This land record describes, “a certain tract of land with buildings in said Greenwich, being estate of our deceased father Anthony Green in quantity of one room, bounded North by land of Easton Husted, East of land by Charles Merritt, South by land of Easton Husted, and West by land of Easton Husted.”
+This land record describes, “a certain tract of land with buildings in said Greenwich, being estate of our deceased father Anthony Green in quantity of one room, bounded North by land of Esbon Husted, East of land by Charles Merritt, South by land of Esbon Husted, and West by land of Esbon Husted.”
 The document was signed by Plato Green, Allen Green, Charles Merritt, Jack Husted, Solomon Green, and Anthony Green, Jr. The only son missing was Henry Green.

 It should mentioned here that the man they sold land to, Henry Merritt, is NOT a descendant of Peg.
 Henry descends from a separate African-American Merritt line.
 This line can be traced back to Robert Merritt, son of Whitman, who was born in Greenwich in 1737.
 Whitman Merritt must have been born around 1720.
 This other Merritt line predates my family’s Merritt line.
 We know that our Charles Merritt was fathered by a white Merritt.
 We also know that my 4th cousin, William Merritt, is a direct descendant of this Robert Merritt AND via Joshua Green, Allen Green’s grandson.
 William has been DNA tested and has an African (Malagasy) haplogroup which reflects his Merritt line’s African ancestry.
 So, what this document tells us is that one black family was helping another black family purchase land in the 1830s.